Skip to content

 • Carboxy THC

-• has zero psychoactive effect; none
+• has zero psychoactive effect

 • blood level rises after THC blood level declines